 Recently, our Design Partner & Art Director Tanya held a webinar for Adeva, a proficient tech community platform for developers worldwide.
-Here Tanya shared her expertise in the field of the design system, touching on its history, functionality, and benefits.
+Here, Tanya shared her expertise in the field of the provision of UX design services with the main focus on the design system, touching on its history, functionality, and benefits.
 In case you’ve missed it, don’t worry – we’ve prepared a valuable insight into the theme for you!
 And if you prefer videos, keep viewing, as here it is.

 What is the design system?

 In today’s hyper-competitive digital market, the design is gaining more and more significance.
 With excellent visual performance that boosts better user experiences, it becomes easier to deliver high-quality products and attract more customers.

 The tech and digital progress notably increased the number of platforms available for product promotion.
 Given the fact that one company may possess several digital channels, the question of their holistic provision became a burning issue.
 Now, it is paramount to maintain a comprehensive and consistent appearance across all platforms involved in the company’s performance.
 But how to handle it?
 The answer is to employ a design system.